HeitorSeemann/checking-account-operation-test/README.md

 *   The target microservice (`checking-account-operation`) must be running locally or in a test environment.
 *   Java 17+ and Maven installed.

+⚠️ **CI/CD Note:** Because this suite relies strictly on a local high-performance Data Factory framework running on `localhost`, execution is designed for local test environments and specialized staging gates, deliberately bypassing cloud-hosted GitHub Actions runners to ensure environment isolation.

 ### Execution

 1. **Clone this repository:**